-The Bank is using the services of the External Credit Rating Agencies approved by Reserve Bank of India, namely a) CRISIL, b) ICRA, c) CARE, d) FITCH/India Ratings, e) Brickwork and f) SMERA ratings to facilitate the corporate borrower customers who enjoy credit facilities above Rs.5.00 crore to solicit the ratings.
+The Bank is using the services of the External Credit Rating Agencies approved by Reserve Bank of India, namely a) CRISIL, b) ICRA, c) CARE, d) FITCH India, e) Brickwork, f) SMERA ratings and g) Infomerics Valuation and Rating Pvt Ltd to facilitate the corporate borrower customers who enjoy credit facilities above Rs.5.00 crore to solicit the ratings.
 The corporates which are yet to get the approved ratings from these rating agencies are treated as 'unrated'.